corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /note >}}
 {{< note >}}
 `HospitalizeFlowException` can be extended for customized exceptions.
-These exceptions will be treated in the same way when thrown.
+These exceptions are treated in the same way when thrown.

 {{< /note >}}
 Below is an example of a flow that should retry again in the future if an error occurs: